Institute-for-ReWriting-World-History/the1854project/README.md

 # ārya

-> आर्य, *ārya*: “a respectable or honourable or faithful man, an
+> आर्य, *ārya*: “a loyal or faithful man, a man of one's own race; one
+> who is faithful to the deities of his country; N. of the Hindū and
+> Iranian people (opposed to an-ārya, dasyu, dāsa); in later times N. of
+> the first three castes (opposed to śūdra); a man highly esteemed, a
+> respectable, honourable man; a master, an owner; a friend; a Vaiśya;
+> Buddha; (with Buddhists) a man who has thought on the four chief
+> principles of Buddhism and lives according to them; a son of Manu
-> inhabitant of Āryāvarta (Sir Monier Monier-Williams 152)”
+> Sāvarṇa (Sir Monier Monier-Williams 129);”

 # jīva

-> जीव, *jīva*: “living, existing, alive (Sir Monier Monier-Williams
+> जीव, *jīva*: “living, existing, a living being; causing to live,
+> vivifying; (as), m. the principle of life, the vital breath, the
+> living or personal soul in- corporated in the body and imparting to it
+> life, motion, and sensation, (hence also called jīvātman; it is
+> distinguished from the paramātman or supreme soul, q. v.)
+(Sir Monier
-> 422)”
+> Monier-Williams 348);”

 # īśvara

+> ईश्वर, *īśvara*: “able to do, capable of (with gen. of Vedic inf., or
+> with common inf.), liable, ex- posed to; (as, ī), m. f. master, lord,
+> prince, king, mis- tress, queen; (as), m. a husband; god, the supreme,
+> especially Śiva, one of the Rudras, the god of love, the soul or
+> supreme soul (ātman), N. of a prince; (ā or ī), f., N. of Durgā; of
+> Lakṣmī or of any other of the Śaktis or female energies of the deities
-> ईश्वर, *īśvara*: “master, lord, prince, king, mistress, queen (Sir Monier Monier-Williams 171)”
+> (Sir Monier Monier-Williams 144).”

 # maya

-> माया, *maya*: “creating illusions (said of Viṣṇu) (Sir Monier
+> माया, *maya*: “used as an affix at the end of a comp. to express ‘made
+> of, consisting of, full of,’ &c. (e. g. suvarṇa-maya, made of gold,
+> golden; cf. kāṣṭha- m°, jala-m°, krodha-m°, tejo-m°; in later Sanskrit
+> the fem. is sometimes, but rarely, in ā); (as), m., N. of an Asura
+> (described sometimes as the artificer or architect of the Daityas,
+> sometimes as versed in magic, astronomy, and military science); N. of
+> an astronomer, (according to some Πτολεμαῖος); N. of an author; (ā),
+> f. medical treatment, the practice of physic, administering remedies
-> Monier-Williams 811)”
+> (Sir Monier Monier-Williams 747).”

 # brahman

-> ब्रह्मन्, *brahman*: “n. (lit. ‘growth’, ‘expansion’, ‘evolution’,
+> ब्रह्मन्, *brahman*: “religious devotion (regarded as an impulse or
-> ‘development’ ‘swelling of the spirit or soul’, fr. √2. *bṛh*) pious
+> feeling gradually growing up and expanding so as to fill the soul),
-> effusion or utterance, outpouring of the heart in worshipping the
+> prayer or any pious expression in the worship of the gods, a hymn of
+> praise (Ved., Sāy. = stotra); a sacred text (especially a Mantra used
+> as a spell for averting evil influences, forming a distinct class from
+> the ṛcas, sāmāni, and yajūṃṣi; and hence the term Brah- ma-veda, q.
+> v., is sometimes applied to the collec- tion of texts commonly called
-> gods, prayer (Sir Monier Monier-Williams 737)”
+> Atharva-veda); the mystic syllable Om \[cf. Manu II.
+83\] (Sir Monier
+> Monier-Williams 0689);”

 # parabrahman

-> परब्रह्म, *parabrahma*: " n. the Supreme Spirit or Brahman (Sir
+> परब्रह्म, *parabrahma*: " the Supreme Spirit (Sir Monier
-> Monier Monier-Williams 587)”
+> Monier-Williams 533)”

 ## Dedication